MicrosoftDocs/azure-docs/articles/app-service/environment/how-to-migrate.md

 At this time, detailed migration statuses are available only when you're using the Azure CLI.
 For more information, see the [Azure CLI section for migrating to App Service Environment v3](#8-migrate-to-app-service-environment-v3-and-check-status).

-When migration is complete, you have an App Service Environment v3 instance, and all of your apps are running in your new environment.
+When migration is complete, you have an App Service Environment v3 resource, and all of your apps are running in your new environment.
 You can confirm the environment's version by checking the **Configuration** page for your App Service Environment.

 If your migration included a custom domain suffix, the domain appeared in the **Essentials** section of the **Overview** page of the portal for App Service Environment v1/v2, but it no longer appears there in App Service Environment v3.
 Instead, for App Service Environment v3, go to the **Custom domain suffix** page to confirm that your custom domain suffix is configured correctly.
 You can also remove the configuration if you no longer need it or configure one if you didn't have one previously.